 Scaling AI to enterprise requires unlearning everything

 The AI pilot just proved that computer vision catches defects 40% faster than manual inspection.
 Everyone’s celebrating.
 The CTO wants to roll it out across all manufacturing sites.
-A team of two engineers and a data scientist built it in three months, moving fast and breaking things.
+A team of two engineers and a data scientist built it in three months.
+They moved fast and broke things.

 Now the hard part starts.